 There are several ways to think about this.
 One is through the lens of an area of psychology known as Self Determination Theory.

-Self Determination Theory
+Guidance from Self Determination Theory

-Three Basic Needs
+Three Basic Human Needs in the Workplace

-An example of an environment that fulfills these needs might be a workplace where we are working with people we like and who like us; where we feel confident in our ability to do our work; and where we have considerable decision making freedom as we pursue objectives that have high value to us.
+An example of an environment that fulfills these needs might be a workplace where we are working with people we like and who like us; where we feel confident in our ability to do our work; and where we have considerable decision-making freedom as we pursue objectives that have high value to us.

 Autonomy and Freedom

-For some of us, the purest examples of this might be encountered in leisure or volunteer activities that we choose for ourselves and pursue at a time and in a manner of our own choosing.
+For some of us, the purest examples of this might be encountered in leisure or volunteer activities that we choose for ourselves and pursue at a time and in a manner of our choosing.

 We also face constraints.
 When we face constraints, our attitude towards them is all important.
 We can see ourselves as passive victims of the constraints, in which case our autonomy suffers.
-Or we can see the constraints as information about the environment that helps us to better navigate as we pursue our personal goals.
+Or we can see the constraints as information about the environment that helps us to navigate better as we pursue our personal goals.
 In this latter case, the constraints do not necessarily have to harm our sense of agency and autonomy but rather can be seen as challenges to be overcome.
-Our response to the constraints is critical; do we resign ourselves to being passive victims of an oppressive environment?
-Or do we continue in a way that gives us life and energy as we overcome challenges.
+Our response to the constraints is critical: do we resign ourselves to being passive victims of an oppressive environment?
+Or do we continue in a way that gives us life and energy as we overcome challenges?